MayfieldRoboticsPublic/ros-webrtc/README.md

 =====

 `ros-webrtc` intentionally exposes **only** use-case agnostic WebRTC functionality.

-It up to you to e.g.:
+It's up to you to e.g.:

 - Describe the session you want (e.g. video and audio tracks, data channels, etc).
 - Coordinate signaling (e.g. ICE and SDP message exchange, etc).

-Typically your project will implement:
+so typically your project will implement:

 - Ingress (from remote peer) signaling ROS service(s).
 - Egress (from local device) signaling ROS service(s)